 This post is also available in: Arabic

 The Building and Development Party (al-Banna’ wa al-Tanmiyya) is the official political party of the Egyptian al-Gama’a al-Islamiyya (the Islamic Group).
 It was founded by the prominent Islamist Tareq al-Zumr following the January 2011 uprising.
-Al-Banna’ wa al-Tanmiyya was a member of the Democratic Alliance until it left on October 14, accusing the Brotherhood of monopolizing the political process and not dealing with them in good faith.
-It is now a member of the Islamist Alliance.
+Al-Banna’ wa al-Tanmiyya was a member of the Democratic Alliance until it left on October 14, 2011, accusing the Brotherhood of monopolizing the political process and not dealing with them in good faith.
+The party won a number of seats in the 2011-2012 parliamentary elections as a member of the Islamist Alliance.

 Major Party Figures: